 During LightRules installation, the installer creates a map file.
 The map file contains all of the configurable settings LightRules needs to perform manual control, automated control, and reporting.
-Additionally, the map file contains basic keypad information, including serial numbers, IP addresses, and physical locations (refer to the Commissioner 2.10 Admin Guide for details).
+Additionally, the map file contains basic keypad information, including serial numbers, IP addresses, and physical locations (refer to the Commissioner 2.9 User's Guide for details).